orourkedd/fetch-gremlin/README.md

 ## Probability of failure

 There are two types of failure for which you can set the probability: immediately throwing an error or returning an Internal Server Error.
+The default for each type of failure is 0.2 (20%).

 ```js
 const fetch = require('fetch-gremlin')({